 Technology continues to grow in importance for optimal warehousing, whether in itself or as part of the larger supply chain.
 Outsourcing providers use advanced technology to make their operations more efficient and to safeguard their own margins, but the same tools are available to all those prepared to invest in them.
 Current trends include:

-The benefits are principally in the acceleration and increased efficiency of operations, plus improved tracking and optimisation (reduction) of the total amount of inventory.
-Information technology allows the WMS to then be connected to other systems in the organisation.
+Information technology allows the WMS to talk to other systems in the organisation.
 Transportation management systems can input information on goods and their delivery ahead of their arrival to allow for better warehouse organisation.
 Warehouse inventory levels can be automatically taken into account by ERP and procurement systems, while sales and CRM systems can query the WMS in order to confirm orders placed by customers and run sales promotions.

 Now There are Data Warehouses Too